sf-wdi-22-23/22-homework/2x-homework/rails-auth-concepts.md

 What does sessions#destroy do (signup, login, or logout)?

-It deletes the current session and redirects back to the root path.
+-It deletes the current session and redirects back to the root path.

 What route(s) would we have to add if we want users to be able to edit their information?

-Routes we need to add: the :update and :edit routes to the routes.rb file
+- Routes we need to add: the :update and :edit routes to the routes.rb file

 *Current User with Helper Method*